Surface Analysis in Chemistry

 Spectral Deconvolution

-Decomposes XPS spectra into individual components to identify different chemical species.
+Decomposes complex spectra (such as XPS spectra) into individual components to identify different chemical species and their relative abundances.

 Statistical Analysis

-Evaluates the accuracy, precision, and reliability of surface analysis data.
+Evaluates the accuracy, precision, and reliability of surface analysis data, ensuring the validity and trustworthiness of the results obtained.

 Applications